curv3d/curv/ideas/Value_Encoding.md

 * An rfunction is a static function with an extra argument, the environment pointer.

-I expect TeaCAD will have 3 function-like value types.
+I expect Curv will have 3 function-like value types.
 * static function
 * closure
 * parameterized object